Flux

 Flux describes any effect that appears to pass or travel (whether it actually moves or not) through a surface or substance.
-Flux is a concept in applied mathematics and vector calculus which has many applications to physics.
+Flux is a concept in applied mathematics and vector calculus which has many applications in physics.
 For transport phenomena, flux is a vector quantity, describing the magnitude and direction of the flow of a substance or property.
 In vector calculus flux is a scalar quantity, defined as the surface integral of the perpendicular component of a vector field over a surface.

 Terminology

 The word flux comes from Latin: fluxus means "flow", and fluere is "to flow".
 As fluxion, this term was introduced into differential calculus by Isaac Newton.

 The concept of heat flux was a key contribution of Joseph Fourier, in the analysis of heat transfer phenomena.
 His seminal treatise Théorie analytique de la chaleur (The Analytical Theory of Heat), defines fluxion as a central quantity and proceeds to derive the now well-known expressions of flux in terms of temperature differences across a slab, and then more generally in terms of temperature gradients or differentials of temperature, across other geometries.
 One could argue, based on the work of James Clerk Maxwell, that the transport definition precedes the definition of flux used in electromagnetism.
 The specific quote from Maxwell is: